 Washington DC was one of the first, if not the first, cities in the country to begin the process of gentrification, beginning with the removal of certain housing projects.

 As diplomats from foreign countries would come to visit the United States, the government would want to hide the poverty and issues of America from foreign officials.
-This led to housing complexes like Sheridan Terrace of the Southeast along the Suitland Parkway to be redevelop, starting during late 1990s.
+This led to housing complexes like Sheridan Terrace of the Southeast, along the Suitland Parkway, to be redevelop, starting during late 1990s.

-There was a reputation of the Washington DC ghetto, especially from the 1980s to the 2000s, as the District would hold the title for the Murder Capital for a couple years, especially at height of the drug era.
+There was a reputation of the Washington DC ghetto, especially from the 1980s to the 2000s, as the District would hold the title for the Murder Capital for a couple years, especially at the height of the drug era.

 A city filled with nothing but apartment buildings, public housing complexes and rowhouses would become a warzone in some areas with neighboring communities having conflicts and confrontations with each other.

 For generations, many of these communities had create their own reputations, some more fierce than others, from being well known in the streets to being well publicized on television and in the media with the broadcasting on the news.